 Ireland Contracting Nightly Sports Call: Oct.
 18, 2025

-KDKA-TV's Rich Walsh and the Post-Gazette's Jason Mackey discuss the sports topics of the day.
+KDKA-TV's Bob Pompeani and the Post-Gazette's Jason Mackey discuss the sports topics of the day.

 View CBS News In